bluebird75/luaunit/doc/index.rst

     * each key must contain the same values.
 The values are also compared recursively with deep comparison.

+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-    LuaUnit provides other table-related assertions, see :ref:`assert-table`
+    LuaUnit provides other table-related assertions, see :ref:`assert-table` .

-.. function:: assertNotEquals(actual, expected)
+.. function:: assertNotEquals(actual, expected [, extra_msg])

     **Alias**: *assert_not_equals()*

     Assert that two values are different.
 The assertion fails if the two values are identical.

-    It also uses table deep comparison.
+Like the previous function, it uses table deep comparison.

+    If provided, *extra_msg* is a string which will be printed along with the failure message.

 Value assertions
 ----------------------